garys-esri/geodev-dc-labs/2016-11-runtime/exercises/Java/Exercise 5 Routing.md

     routeParameters = theRouteParameters;
     ```

-1. If getting the `RouteParameters` succeeded (i.e. if `routeParameters` is not `null`), set some of the parameters.
+1. In your constructor, after setting `routeTask` and `routeParameters`, if getting the `RouteParameters` succeeded (i.e. if `routeParameters` is not `null`), set some of the parameters.
 We don't need route directions or stops (we already have the stops), but we do need routes.
 If the `RouteParameters` object is null, disable the routing toggle button because routing is not available:

     ```
     if (null != routeParameters) {